xToken/DAK/Readme.md

 __OverrideInterp Plugin__
 * This is mainly for testing, however it overrides the default interpolation value of 100ms on each clients connect, making sure that the value is correct set client/server side.

+__AFKKicker Plugin__
+* This plugin checks if a player is idle by caching their viewangles and origin, and displays messages to alert them if they are going to be kicked.
+* May in the future be improved to use idle parameter on the player.

 __AutoConcede Plugin__
 * This plugin adds an Automatic Concede check to the GameEnd function, which will alert players if the teams are different by a configurable amount of players